 Vael was the Chief Science Officer aboard the USS Endeavour prior to the destruction of the ship at the hands of the Borg.
 He abandoned ship aboard the Runabout USS Niger, following the destruction of the Endeavour.
-As of March 2381, he served on the USS Theurgy, aiding in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century.
+As of March 2381, he served on the USS Theurgy, becoming the Chief Science Officer in April of that yet, and aided in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century.

 Vael was the third son of a secondary house of the Royal Family of Bactrica which ensured ample opportunity for expansive education as a child, but also the expectation that he would do as his brothers and sister had done; as so many children of the secondary houses did: support the royal family and be the public face of charities and governmental outreach.
 These, however, held little promise for him.

 From an early age, he took a particular interest in local insects and arachnids, finding the production of silk, webs and venoms intriguing.
 He carried this fascination with him throughout his studies, often convincing his tutors to escort him on off-world expeditions so that he could catalog other specimens capable of creating such excretions as a natural part of their biology.
 It was little wonder that he would apply to Starfleet Academy when the opportunity first presented itself, and although his family was initial disapproving of this life choice, Vael worked tirelessly to prove his dedication and bring honor to home and people.